xiema/ias_sim/README.md

 | STOR M(X,8:19)    | Replace left address field at M(X) by 12 rightmost bits of AC
 | STOR M(X,28:39)   | Replace right address field at M(X) by 12 rightmost bits of AC
 | EXIT              | End execution
+| SKIP              | Do nothing

-For any instruction with an address field `X`, the `X` must be replaced by a binary, decimal or hexadecimal number reprenting a valid memory address.
+For any instruction with an address field `X`, the `X` must be replaced by either a number (binary, decimal or hexadecimal) reprenting a valid memory address, or a symbol defined by the `label:` syntax.

+Labels can be used to represent memory addresses defined in the code, automatically replaced upon translation:

+    .text
+    my_label:
+    LOAD M(x1) & ADD M(x2)
+    # do other stuff then loop back
+    JUMP M(my_label,0:19) &

+    .data
+    x1: 23
+    x2: 98

+Labels may be composed of alphanumeric characters and underscores.

+Since instructions in IAS architecture come in pairs in the memory the `&` keyword can be used to separate at most two instructions in the same line, so that the alignment of instructions can be explicitly shown.
+If either the left or right side of the `&` are empty, then that side is automatically replaced with a `SKIP` instruction.

 # Usage